Chinese intelligence activity abroad: Russia

 In December 2007, Igor Reshetin, the Chief Executive of Tsniimash-Export, and three researchers were sentenced to prison for passing on dual-purpose technology to the Chinese.
 Analysts speculated that the leaked technology could help China develop improved missiles and accelerate the Chinese space program.
 In September 2010, the Russian Federal Security Service detained two scientists working at the Baltic State Technical University in Saint Petersburg.
 The two are charged with passing on classified information to China, possibly through the Harbin Engineering University.
 Russia has been a significant target for China linked hackers.

-In February 2020, the FSB detained Dr. Valery Mitko, President of Russia's Arctic Academy of Sciences, on charges of providing classified information related to underwater detection of submarines to Chinese intelligence operatives.
+In February 2020, the FSB detained Valery Mitko, President of Russia's Arctic Academy of Sciences, on charges of providing classified information related to underwater detection of submarines to Chinese intelligence operatives.
+In 2022, Mitko died under a house arrest challenged as being extralegal.

 In June 2025, The New York Times reported that a leaked internal FSB memo raised concerns about China with respect to industrial espionage of sensitive Russian technologies.
 Information on Russia's weaponry has increasingly been targeted by advanced persistent threats emanating from China.